 Laurel: Forgot that!

-Danielle: We do all the things.
-ROOTT is Columbus, Ohio based.
-We work through most of Franklin County here.
+Danielle: ROOTT is Columbus, Ohio based and we work through most of Franklin County.
 Occasionally, if we need to come outside, it’s generally about 100 miles outside of Columbus because, here in Ohio, we have some pretty disparaging numbers.
-So we are supporting black women first.
+So we are supporting Black women first.
 They take priority.
 Women of color, and that’s where we draw the line.

 Laurel: I think many are still figuring it out.
 And I think more and more individuals are also still figuring out what the difference between a doula and a midwife is.
 That is a conversation that we have to have.
 Within that conversation, we as ROOTT doulas work differently than most doulas.
 Some know about a home birth but aren’t actually really sure or don’t necessarily have the support to say, “Maybe I do want to go down that route,” but most of our families are having hospital births.